Ascending Passage .com HOME PAGE.

 sapphire blue, without even the spectre of a cloud, or any airy,

-vaporous veil; the heat already intense in the full sunshine, but
+vaporous veil.
+The heat was already intense in the full sunshine, but

 delicious if one slid into a shadow.
 I slid into a shadow, and sat